websauna/websauna/docs/source/reference/glossary.rst

     Splinter
         Splinter is an open source tool for testing web applications using Python.
 It lets you automate browser actions, such as visiting URLs and interacting with their items. `More information <http://splinter.readthedocs.org/>`__.

+    SSH
+        Secure Shell, or SSH, is a cryptographic (encrypted) network protocol to allow remote login and other network services to operate securely over an unsecured network. `More information <https://en.wikipedia.org/wiki/Secure_Shell>`__.

+    SSH agent
+        SSH is a protocol allowing secure remote login to a computer on a network using public-key cryptography.
+SSH client programs typically run for the duration of a remote login session and are configured to look for the user's private key in a file in the user's home directory (e.g., .ssh/id_rsa).
+For added security, it is common to store the private key in an encrypted form, where the encryption key is computed from a passphrase that the user has memorized.
+Because typing the passphrase can be tedious, many users would prefer to enter it just once per local login session.
+The most secure place to store the unencrypted key is in program memory, and in Unix-like operating systems, memory is normally associated with a process.
+A normal SSH client process cannot be used to store the unencrypted key because SSH client processes only last the duration of a remote login session.
+Therefore, users run a program called ``ssh-agent`` that runs the duration of a local login session, stores unencrypted keys in memory, and communicates with SSH clients using a Unix domain socket. . `More information <https://en.wikipedia.org/wiki/Ssh-agent>`__.

     staging
         Staging site, in website design, is a website used to assemble, test and review its newer versions before it is moved into production.
 This phase follows the development phase.
 The staging phase of the software life-cycle is often tested in an environment (hardware and software) that mirrors that of the production environment. :doc:`Websauna staging configuration <../reference/config>`. `More information <https://en.wikipedia.org/wiki/Staging_site>`__.